Home » Education and Classroom » How Do I Create an Autism Homeschool Schedule?

 Can my child with autism learn what they need to at home?

-The short answer is yes, most children with autism that are homeschooled learn what they need to at home.
-As long as the parents are able to check out credible homeschooling curriculum options and choose the best option that matches their child’s strengths and piques their interests.
+The short answer is yes.
+Most children with autism who are homeschooled learn what they need to at home, as long as the parents are able to check out credible homeschooling curriculum options and choose the best option that matches their child’s strengths and piques their interests.

 I have found that interest led learning has been the best way for my child with autism to learn because the motivation is there to absorb as much information as possible about whatever we have chosen to learn about.
 We are also able to come up with and schedule an entire day that we can keep consistent.

-If I had a piece of advice when it comes to creating a homeschool schedule, it would be to keep trying and tweaking lessons and activities until you find an even flow throughout your day.
-Once you find your personal groove, then you can start adding the elements for your homeschool day.
+If I had a piece of advice for homeschooling, it would be to keep trying and tweaking lessons and activities until you find an even flow throughout your day.
+Once you find your personal groove, you can start adding the elements for your homeschool day.

 Do schedules really work when homeschooling a child with autism spectrum disorder?

 To say that a schedule would help all children with autism wouldn’t be a fair statement.
-However, there have been consistencies found in therapies such as Applied Behavior Analysis or ABA therapy, that show children with autism do better with a consistent schedule, most of the time.
+However, consistency found in therapies such as Applied Behavior Analysis (ABA) therapy shows that children with autism do better with a consistent schedule, most of the time.

-There may be instances where individuals do better with a more flexible schedule that allows for changes, but for the most part it would be safe to say that a homeschool schedule could help curb potential behaviors because it would take out the guesswork of what is on the agenda for the day.
+There may be instances where individuals do better with a more flexible schedule that allows for changes.
+For the most part, however, it would be safe to say that a homeschool schedule could help curb potential behaviors because it would eliminate the guesswork of what is on the agenda for the day.

-In my homeschool we have a schedule we follow and it has helped, when our curriculum options changed, because I found an amazing visual schedule so my children knew what to expect next and could prepare for it.
-Visual schedules can be an awesome resource and one I would recommend to new homeschool families, or those that are having behavioral issues during lessons.
+In my homeschool, we follow a schedule, and it has helped when our curriculum options change.
+I found an amazing visual schedule so my children knew what to expect next and could prepare for it.
+Visual schedules can be an awesome resource, and I would recommend them to new homeschool families or those having behavioral issues during lessons.

 I have also been able to find some amazing autism homeschool resources, as well as great ideas for sensory processing disorder that include adding sensory play with ideas into our day from sources like Shawna Wingert.
 I have also found good resources through the Life in the Mundane YouTube channel for homeschool curriculum options and ideas for special needs children, autism homeschool resources, and other homeschool curriculum options.